 Instead of saying “Why you doing this job?
 So low pay.” or “OMG you become fat already” or “Huh?
 Why you date someone like that?”.
 Ask questions or show concern genuinely.
 It’s not about you, it’s about them.

 “Tell me more about your job, how do you feel there?”, “What’s going on in your life right now?”, “Tell me more about your partner”, “What makes you happy?”

 How many of you truly know your children, nieces, and nephews?
 Maybe this is a chance for you to get to know them better 😉

 Hope these tips will help everyone have a happier Chinese New Year and increase connection between generations! 😀

 If you struggle with getting along with your relatives or experience anxieties meeting your relatives, reach out to us today.
-Our counsellors have a lot of experience working with anxiety and family of origin concerns.
+Our counsellors and psychologists have a lot of experience working with anxiety and family of origin concerns.

 Our team specialises in various fields such as anxiety counselling and trauma therapy sessions.
 You can also find tailored counselling for men and special needs individuals.
 We also provide ADHD diagnosis in Singapore if you suspect you or your loved one is suffering from ADHD.